spring-media/adsolutions-implementationReference/publisher/autobild.de.md

 # autobild.de

 In this documentation you find the placement details for your Website.
+Please find an test-site on the following link:    [Appnexus test site](https://adtechnology.mediaimpact.de/test-appnexus/)

 ## Placements

-### Desktop
+ Desktop

 | Placement Name|Legacy Format ID (Smart)|Appnexus|
 | ------------- |:-------------:| -----:|